Seahawks vs. Patriots prediction, odds, spread, time: 2026 Super Bowl picks by expert on 28-16 Seattle run

 SportsLine expert Emory Hunt has revealed his picks for the Seattle Seahawks vs. New England Patriots in the 2026 Super Bowl on Sunday, Feb.
 8

 Sam Darnold and the Seattle Seahawks battle Drake Maye and the New England Patriots in a 2026 Super Bowl matchup on Sunday.
 Darnold threw for 346 yards and two touchdowns with three touchdowns in a 31-27 win over the Los Angeles Rams in the NFC Championship Game.
 Maye, meanwhile, guided New England to a 10-7 win over the Denver Broncos to win the AFC title.
 The Seahawks won the NFC West at 14-3 and were the top seed in the conference, while the Patriots won the AFC East at 14-3 and were the second seed in the AFC.
 The official Super Bowl injury report came out on Friday, and Seattle fullback Robbie Ouzts (neck) is listed as questionable.
-Patriots outside linebacker Harold Landry (knee) is among the three players with the questionable tag for New England.
+Patriots outside linebacker Harold Landry (knee), who leads the Pats with 8.5 sacks, is among the three players with the questionable tag for New England.

 Hunt is the founder and CEO of Football Gameplan, which has been supplying analysis of all levels of football since 2007, and a former running back at Louisiana-Lafayette.
 He knows the game from a player's perspective.